How to become a referee

-Entry level, Grade 8 is a fully qualified referee capable of doing all youth age groups.
+For entry level, Grade 8 is the new starting point for youth referees.
+Grade 8 is a fully qualified referee capable of doing all youth age groups.
 Assignors place referees based on their progressive experience level and capability.

 Once you become certified you are eligible to work as a referee, however, this will require notifying a clubs referee assignor so that they know you are available.

 Referees can find local assignors by contacting clubs in your area and askign for their Assignor contact info.
 For checking farther afield, try checking the STSR Area contacts within District 3.
 If that doesn’t work, try the STSR Referee Committee page and contacting the District Representative in your area for Assignor contacts.
 To find your district, the district map is linked on the top right of that page.